San Quintín, Baja California: Aquaculture

 There are shipyards and workshops to support the fishing industry as well as prestigious research centers for aquaculture that prepare students from a specialized secondary education, through technology programs in high school focusing on oceanography, to doctoral degrees in science.
 Resources have increased substantially in recent years, considering the aquaculture industry in Baja California began just two decades ago.

 To date, significant progress has already been made, with the greatest development being the cultivation of the oyster in San Quintín, with Ostiones Guerrero, SA de CV being the oldest and largest producer of both Pacific Gigas and Kumamoto oysters in Bahia Falsa and home to La Ostionera, its signature restaurant on the bay where locals and tourists alike come to enjoy fresh oysters and other "mariscos".
 The local oyster harvests produce over 1000 tons annually as well as mussels, abalone and other local species.
 The Bahia Falsa is certified by the Food and Drug Administration of the United States which guarantees the quality of the products and facilitates the commercial concurrence to the markets of that country.

 In addition to the natural wealth and the relative absence of pollution, it shares a border with a California, an important market.
 The most diverse shipments of seafood from Baja California cross the international border between Tijuana, B.C. and San Diego, California.
 The Los Angeles International Airport (LAX) is located 138 miles from the border with Mexico.
 From there, regular shipments of live fish and fresh seafood are made, using a route from the Baja California fishing fields ending at the Tsukiji fish market in Tokyo, Japan.

 Media

 XEQIN-AM, a government-run indigenous community radio station that broadcasts in Mixtec, Zapotec and Triqui, is based in San Quintín.
 The Coatecas Altas Zapotec dialect is spoken in the surrounding areas.

 Transportation

 By land, San Quintín is communicated by the Federal Highway 1, which runs from Cabo San Lucas to Tijuana.
-By air, the San Quintín Valley is served by severals airstrips:
+By air, the San Quintín Valley is served by several airstrips: